Violin and Viola Private Lessons

 I will gladly accept students of any level as long as they fulfill the requirements.

-Besides teaching college students at Alma and Albion, I also teach violin and viola lessons to a limited number of younger students who live in Midland, Alma, Albion, Jackson, and Marshall at the Colleges.
-These students may be able to carpool with other students whose lesson times are scheduled back to back.
+Besides teaching college students at Alma, I teach violin and viola lessons to a limited number of younger students who live in Midland and Alma at the College.